margokhokhlova/Occupancy_Decriptor/README.md

 The image is first converted to a Point Cloud, uisng the calibration parameters for the MSR3D dataset.

 % the R and H parameters of the code are given for the MSR3D dataset also.
-All the other parameters can be adjusted.
+All the other parameters can be adjusted and are independent on the depth image provided.